carnotweat/quicknix/README.md

-- Use the infrastructure for a user governed , distributed network and data transfer
+- Use the infrastructure for a user governed , distributed network and data transfer , for issues like nar.xz on IPv6 for one can be be experimented with more motivation of more people.
+This may not be the best or even right example, even the issue might have been resolved by now.
+Yet, more people could have tried in more geographies with a better hands on infra/pipeline and ci

 	Feedback so far